 represent everyone in their ethnic group or religion

-come from racism and hatred without reason
+feel racism and hatred without reason

 gum-chewing ditzy snobs